Before you register at the Registration in National Childcare Register (LRK)

 13. Register with the Dutch Business Register and Tax Administration

-You must register your business in the Business Register (Netherlands Chamber of Commerce, KVK).
-KVK will pass on your details to the Dutch Tax and Customs Administration, who will issue you with a VAT identification number, to use for correspondence and invoices to your customers, and a VAT number, to use for your dealings with the Tax Administration.
-You will receive these numbers from the Tax and Customs Administration by post.
+You must register your business in KVK's Business Register.
+KVK will pass on your details to the Tax Administration, who will issue you with a VAT identification number, to use for correspondence and invoices to your customers, and a VAT number, to use for your dealings with the Tax Administration.
+You will receive these numbers from the Tax Administration by post.

 14. Draw up a pedagogical policy plan